abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 `kubectl apply` is similar to `kubectl create`, however it will essentially update the resource if it is already created, or simply create it if does not yet exist.
-When it updates the config, it will save the previous version of it in an `annotation` on the created object itself. **WARNING:** If the object was not created initially with `kubectl apply` it's updating behaviour will act as a two-way diff.
+When it updates the config, it will save the previous version of it in an `annotation` on the created object itself. **WARNING:** If the object was not created initially with `kubectl apply` it's updating behavior will act as a two-way diff.
 For more information on this, please see the [kubectl apply](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#kubectl-apply) documentation.

-Just like `kubectl create` it takes a `json`/`yaml` manifest with the `-f` flag or accepts input from `stdin`.
+Just like `kubectl create` it takes a json or yaml manifest with the `-f` flag or accepts input from `stdin`.

 **Command**
 ```